Joining a Greek Chapter

 ST. LOUIS, MO 63103

-Sorority formal recruitment begins September 6th and ends September 9th.
+Panhellenic Sorority formal recruitment begins September 11th and ends September 15th.
 Visit the sorority recruitment website for more information.

-Fraternity rush begins on September 3rd and ends September 19th.
+IFC Fraternity rush begins September 8th and ends September 17th.
 Visit the fraternity rush website for more information.

 The Interfraternity Council holds a formal recruitment at the beginning of each semester.
 Each chapter hosts events held both on and off campus to get to know potential new members.
 After getting to know potential members, chapters will invite men they are interested in having join to their last event, the smoker, and are able to extend bids the following day.
 No registration fee is required, but all interested men must register to participate.